 Labels on the shelves ensure that purses, sweaters, and so on go in their proper spots.
 On a lower shelf, a basket organizes evening bags.
 A pull-out accessories tray is located near the mirror -- convenient for putting on jewelry.
 Drawers can hold lingerie, or keep seldom-used bags dust-free.

 This 32-inch-deep closet is great for shoes; roomy shelves on one side hold them two pairs deep, with space in front for boots and the highest heels.

 Bright canvas storage boxes, on shelves and beneath hanging clothes, offer a neat way to hide out-of-season shoes and clothing.

-We purchased closet-system shelving with walnut trim from an organizing store.
-The shelves, custom cut to the width of the armoire, are attached to hanging tracks, and can be moved up or down as needed.
+Closet-system shelves, custom cut to the width of an armoire, attach to hanging tracks, and can be moved up or down as needed.
 The top shelf houses handbags; shelf dividers attached to the second level keep stacks of tops and sweaters from tumbling down (they're arranged by color so you can quickly find what you want).

 A 15-by-15-inch, three-drawer cube matches the shelving and is ideal for stashing scarves, jewelry, and other small items.